-If the guest virtual machine is running a Windows operating system, the cpu\topology attribute may have been set to a default value that will not work well in KVM-RT.
+If the guest virtual machine is running a Windows operating system, the cpu_topology attribute may have been set to a default value that will not work well in KVM-RT.
 It is best to change this setting to auto.
 See the item labeleled "VMs running the Windows operating system" in the Known Issues section of the KVM-RT Release Notes document.

-cpuset = {ID-set}
+cpuset = {CPUSET}

-This attribute defines host CPUs IDs to which all VM threads are biased.
-The default value is "" (no CPU biasing).
+This attribute defines host CPUs to which all VM threads are biased.
+CPUSET is defined with the other field types above.
 See the section "Understanding the cpuset Configuration Attribute" later in this chapter for more information.